Squeaky Fromme: Attempt to contact Jimmy Page

-Prior to a Led Zeppelin concert in Long Beach in 1975, Fromme knocked on the hotel door of Danny Goldberg, vice-president of the band's record label, Swan Song Records.
+Prior to a Led Zeppelin concert in Long Beach in 1975, Fromme knocked on the hotel door of Danny Goldberg, vice president of the band's record label, Swan Song Records.
 Fromme, described as frantic and with a nervous tic marring her face, asked to meet with Led Zeppelin guitarist Jimmy Page to warn him, claiming to have foreseen the future and wishing to warn Page of imminent "evil" which she believed might take place that night at the concert.
 Goldberg stated that she could not see Page until the following night, to which Fromme responded "tomorrow night will probably be too late".
 After a long discussion, Goldberg agreed to deliver a message to Page if she wrote it down.
 Fromme was subsequently escorted away against her will and the note was ultimately burned and never read.
 Goldberg later saw Fromme on the television news after she had attempted to assassinate President Gerald Ford.

 Assassination attempt on President Ford

 On the morning of September 5, 1975, Fromme went to Sacramento's Capitol Park, ostensibly to plead with President Gerald Ford about the plight of the California redwoods, dressed in a red robe and armed with a Colt M1911 .45-caliber semi-automatic pistol.
 The pistol's magazine was loaded with four rounds, but there was no round in the chamber.
 When Fromme pointed the gun at Ford she was immediately restrained by Secret Service agent Larry Buendorf.
-She managed to say a few sentences to the on-scene cameras while being handcuffed, emphasizing that the gun "didn't go off".
+As she was apprehended, she reportedly yelled "it wouldn't go off" and said "it didn't go off.
+Can you believe it?
+It didn't go off" when brought to the ground by Buendorf.
 In 1980, Fromme told The Sacramento Bee that she had deliberately ejected the round from her weapon's chamber before leaving home that morning, and investigators later found a round on her bathroom floor.

 Fromme refused to cooperate with her own defense during her trial.
-Despite claiming that "I was not determined to kill the guy", Fromme was eventually convicted of the attempted assassination of the president and received a life sentence under a 1965 law that made attempted presidential assassinations a federal crime.
-Attorney Dwayne Keyes recommended severe punishment because she was "full of hate and violence"; Fromme threw an apple at him, hitting him in the face and knocking off his glasses.
+Despite claiming that "I was not determined to kill the guy", Fromme was convicted of the attempted assassination of the president and received a life sentence under a 1965 law that made attempted presidential assassinations a federal crime.
+After U.S. Attorney Dwayne Keyes recommended severe punishment because she was "full of hate and violence", Fromme threw an apple at him, hitting him in the face and knocking off his glasses.
 She told the press that she "came to get life.
 Not just my life but clean air, healthy water, and respect for creatures and creation."